AxonIQ/axoniq-eventstore-client/README.md

    - Simplified servers property to use default port when omitted
    - Commit timeout configurable
    - Improved support for configuration properties in IDE when using spring-boot

+### 1.3

+   - Implementation of new AxonFramework 3.3 operations